 During winters, it doesn’t need much water, just occasionally mist.

-For established Monstera Friedrichsthalii, apply a granular fertilizer about 3 times per year.
+For established Monstera Friedrichsthalii, apply a granular slow-release fertilizer about 3 times per year.
 Keep the fertilizer about 6″ inches from the base.

-Cheese plant monstera adansonii responds well to regular liquid fertilizing.
+Cheese plant Monstera adansonii responds well to regular liquid fertilizing.

-Plants not fertilized, will display affected growth.
+Monstera plants not fertilized, will display affected growth.

 Monstera Adansonii Soil & Transplanting